Spectral stability of near-extremal spacetimes: Spectral stability of near-extremal Kerr

-If the decay rate is positive, for any infinitesimal $\epsilon$, we can also find $x_V$ such that the solution exists (as illustrated in Fig. \ref{fig:ep}), although the values are rather fine tuned as $R_{\rm o}$ is oscillatory.
-If the decay rate is negative or zero, $R_{\rm o}(x_V)$ (notice that $R_{\rm o} \sim e^{i \omega x} /x^{1/2+i \delta-s-2 i \omega}$ for $x \gg 1$) and the LHS of the above equation are bounded in magnitude for all $x_V$, so unstable modes are not allowed for infinitesimal $\epsilon$.
-In fact, for more general $\delta V$, if the mode decay rate is positive, the corresponding $\alpha, \beta$ are all bounded as $R_{\rm o}$ is bounded, so that $\Pi \approx 0$ can not be realized by infinitesimal $\epsilon$, i.e., ZDMs are always stable by energetically infinitesimal perturbations.
+If the decay rate is positive, for any infinitesimal $\epsilon$, we can also find $x_V$ such that the solution exists (as illustrated in Fig.~\ref{fig:ep}), although the values are rather fine tuned, as $R_{\rm o}$ is oscillatory.
+If the decay rate is negative or zero, $R_{\rm o}(x_V)$ (notice that $R_{\rm o} \sim e^{i \omega x} /x^{1/2+i \delta-s-2 i \omega}$ for $x \gg 1$) and the lhs of Eq.~\eqref{eq:1oep} are bounded in magnitude for all $x_V$, so unstable modes are not allowed for infinitesimal $\epsilon$.
+In fact, for more general $\delta V$, if the mode decay rate is positive, the corresponding $\alpha$ and $\beta$ are all bounded as $R_{\rm o}$ is bounded, so that $\Pi \approx 0$ cannot be realized by infinitesimal $\epsilon$, indicating that ZDMs are always stable by energetically infinitesimal perturbations.

-However, for finite (and large enough) $\epsilon$ it seems we still can find $x_V$ to have the above equation satisfied, so that the unstable mode is allowed.
-For example, for scalar modes with $(\ell,m)=(2,2)$ and a $\delta$-type potential $\epsilon \delta(x-x_V)$, we find $(x_{\rm H}/M,\epsilon_{\rm H}) \approx (7.26,-0.0178)$ gives rise to $\omega= m \Omega_{\rm H}$.
-For modes with modified frequencies and decay rates, the corresponding fined-tuned position and amplitude are shown in Fig.~\ref{fig:con}.
+However, for finite (and large enough) $\epsilon$, it seems we still can find $x_V$ to have Eq.~\eqref{eq:1oep} satisfied, so that an unstable mode is allowed.
+For example, for scalar modes with $(\ell,m)=(2,2)$ and a $\delta$-type potential $\epsilon \delta(x-x_V)$, we find that $(x_{\rm H}/M,\epsilon_{\rm H}) \approx (7.26,-0.0178)$ gives rise to $\omega= m \Omega_{\rm H}$.
+For modes with modified frequencies and decay rates, the corresponding fine-tuned position and amplitude are shown in Fig.~\ref{fig:con}.
 Part of the modes there are unstable.
-This kind of realization is different from putting a reflective boundary on finite radius that has been proposed, to make a black hole bomb \cite{Press:1972zz,Cardoso:2004nk}.
+This kind of realization is different from putting a reflective boundary on a finite radius that has been proposed, to make a black hole bomb \cite{Press:1972zz,Cardoso:2004nk}.
 It will be interesting to investigate whether the unstable mode similar to the one shown in Fig.~\ref{fig:con} is still allowed with the black hole spin away from unity, for small but not infinitesimal perturbations.